Get insider access

 4. Best Mid-Range Camera For Low Light

 The Sony α6700 is the best mid-range camera we've tested.
 Sony cameras are some excellent low-light mirrorless cameras, and the α6700 is no exception.
-Though it uses an APS-C sensor, this hybrid model is very well-rounded, with one of the most sophisticated autofocus systems on the market, in-body image stabilization, and advanced video features, including 4k recording at up to 120 fps.
+Though it uses an APS-C sensor, this hybrid model is very well-rounded, with one of the most sophisticated autofocus systems on the market, in-body image stabilization, and 4k video recording at up to 120 fps.
 Beyond that, you'll find plenty of amazing native and third-party lenses for this camera, with some offering excellent value, like Sigma's trio of f/1.4 prime lenses that are all well-suited for low-light shooting.

 See our review